 Curry Aioli Sauce

-- 2 tbsp plain yoghurt or dairy-free alternative
+- 2 tablespoon plain yoghurt or dairy-free alternative

-- 1/4 tsp hot mustard (optional, can be regular)
+- 1/4 teaspoon hot mustard optional, can be regular

 Green Avocado Sauce